Skip to main content

 The regulatory gap between covered and non-covered programs creates a market where the raw material of human biology is transacted with minimal oversight.

 This process raises significant ethical questions.
 The principle of informational self-determination suggests that individuals should have the right to control the use of their personal information.
-Yet, the standard “consent” model of clicking “I agree” to a lengthy and complex falls far short of ensuring meaningful control.
+Yet, the standard “consent” model of clicking “I agree” to a lengthy and complex privacy policy falls far short of ensuring meaningful control.

 It is a form of manufactured consent, where access to a service is conditioned on the surrender of data rights.
 This is particularly problematic in an employment context, where the power dynamic between employer and employee may create a sense of soft coercion to participate, even in programs that are technically “voluntary.”